Why we need to manage the heather

 How we monitor re-growth

-Each year the areas burnt are recorded on a map by our Ecologist, Caroline Uff.
-Over the years she monitors and assess the condition of the heather.
+Each year the areas burnt are recorded on a map by our Ecologist, Andrew Perry.
+Over the years he monitors and assess the condition of the heather.